Updated

 2.3.
 Accident

-Accident is a legal defense in which a defendant asserts he did not do a criminal act on purpose: “It was an accident.”
-The defense is successful when a defendant shows that:
+Accident is a legal defense in which you assert you did not do a criminal act on purpose: “It was an accident.”
+The defense is successful when you show that:

-- he had no criminal intent to do harm;
+- you had no criminal intent to do harm;

-- he was engaged in lawful conduct at the time of the accident.
+- you were engaged in lawful conduct at the time of the accident.

-A defendant, therefore, may challenge a PC 247(b) accusation if he can show that, while he may have shot a gun at a car or building, it was on accident.
+Therefore, you may challenge a PC 247(b) accusation if you can show that, while you may have shot a gun at a car or building, it was on accident.

 Shooting at an unoccupied vehicle or building can result in prison time

-3. What is the punishment for a 247b PC conviction?
+3. What is the punishment for a Penal Code 247b PC conviction?

 If charged as a misdemeanor, the crime is punishable by imprisonment for up to one year in the county jail.